pierre-veron/pierre-veron.github.io/README.md

 ![IBENS, ENS-PSL, ESE, UPSaclay](icons/institutions.png)

 ## My work
-I am working of theoretical modelisation of the different steps of speciation, with the aim to understand which microevolutionary processes modulate the rates of speciation in the living world.
+I am working on modelisation of the different steps of speciation, with the aim to understand which microevolutionary processes modulate the rates of speciation in the living world.

 <img src="fig/summary_spec_steps.PNG" alt="Summary of the speciation steps">